loading

 < Accept: application/json

 As you can see, the /pages/ segment in the URI has been replaced by /data/.
-We will be configuring the Web server so that the request will be forwarded to our RESTful API application server.
+We will configure the Web server so the request will be forwarded to our RESTful API application server.

-This way, the client will be provided with a JSON description of the resource.
+This way, the client will receive a JSON description of the resource.

 Example Case #3: RDF